 Why the problem exists

 In recent years, investigative reporting has raised awareness about untested rape kits across America.
 But misconceptions persist about how we got to this point.
 Contrary to the popular narrative, untested rape kits are not the problem.
 They are just one symptom of larger problems with policing rape.
 All of this contributes to a hidden rape crisis.

 Why do police mishandle rape cases?

 The FBI’s Uniform Crime Reports (UCR) program relies on police departments to provide accurate numbers.
 Departments feel pressure to tamper with numbers to show “improvement.”
 Lower crime rates make public officials look more successful, resulting in improved reputations and future career opportunities.
 So, police departments have a strong incentive to manipulate crime data.
 Because of lack of oversight and quality control by the FBI, police departments have the opportunity to tamper with numbers in secret.

-While police manipulate data for all crimes, it is worth noting that rape cases are particularly easy to bury.
-In city after city, we have seen the toll police corruption takes on the enforcement of laws against sexual violence.
-How do police departments make this happen?
+While police manipulate data for all crimes, it is worth noting that rape cases are especially easy to bury.
+How do police departments do it?